 Similarly, lean muscle is a phrase often used for lean muscle mass when someone is referring to the weight of the muscles, disregarding the amounts of body fat that may be present within a muscle.
 Other times, lean muscle is a descriptive term, as opposed to a bulky muscle.
 In either case, there are more accurate descriptive factors to address.

 The Problem with “Lean Gains”

-Because an increase in Skeletal Muscle Mass is an increase of Lean Body Mass, people will lump them together as “gaining lean mass” or “lean gains.”
+Because an increase in Skeletal Muscle Mass is an increase in Lean Body Mass, people will lump them together as “gaining lean mass” or “lean gains.”

 However, it does not work the other way: an increase in Lean Body Mass is not always an increase in muscle.
 That is because body water makes up a significant portion of your Lean Body Mass.
 To illustrate this point, here is a body composition analysis of a 174.1-pound male.

 98.1 (Total Body Water) + 35.5 (Dry Lean Mass) = 133.6 Lean Body Mass

 Water made up more than 55% of total body weight, which is normal for healthy adult males.

 Notice how from a body composition standpoint, Lean Body Mass consists of three components, two of which are water.
 Everything else groups together in what’s called your “Dry Lean Mass,” which includes your bone minerals, protein content, etc.